 - Native video conferencing through Cerbo, see below

-- We have a light integration with Doxy.me (this means that we can embed a link to your waiting room in the patient portal)
+- We have a light integration with Doxy.me, in that we can embed a link to your waiting room in the patient portal.

 Cerbo Integrated Telemedicine Module